 The sad thing is that the app is only available for iPhone - there isn't one for the iPad or the iPod Touch.

-Beyond this, developers have taken it upon themselves to use the WhatsApp Web functionality and wrap it into a range of apps with varying features, including notifications.
-While the results are hit-and-miss, we also mention one of our favourite alternatives if the web-based option isn’t for you.
+Beyond this, developers have taken it upon themselves to utilise the WhatsApp Web functionality by wrapping it into a range of apps with varying features, including notifications.

 Read next: How to dry out a wet iPad